Catullus 5: Poetic effects

+Taken altogether, the poem can be viewed as a study of enumerated contrasts: between the briefness of life and eternity of death, between the numerous rumors and their low worth, between the "profusion" of kisses and the one number that sums them up.
+Use of language from finance and arithmetic is a consistent theme, with vocabulary like aestimus, assis, conturbabimus, and fecerimus peppered throughout.
+Through the "manipulation of traditional formulas and quasi-mathematical conceits" used in the poem's structure, Catullus implies strong romantic feelings by his apparent need to calculate and control them.

 Translations and adaptations

 In 1601, the English composer, poet and physician Thomas Campion wrote this rhyming free translation of the first half (to which he added two verses of his own, and music, to create a lute song):

 My sweetest Lesbia, let us live and love;